EmmaYounan/AI/README.md

 ## Intro

-Using face detection (tiny-face-) and age recognition we were able to make a program that is able to filter movies based on the age of the user.
+Using face detection (face-api.min.js) and age recognition we were able to make a program that is able to filter movies based on the age of the user.
 The systeem can recognize a human face and give back a prediction of the age.
 Through an if and else statment we were able to determine which movies the system should show based on the age that the AI predicted.

 ### Prerequisites

 Visual Studio Code
-Install all models and the
+Install all models and the face-api.min.js

 ### Installing

-Put the models and the js file that you installed in the folder that you will use for this project.
+Put the models and the face-api.min.js file that you installed in the folder that you will use for this project.
 Make an HTML file and copy our code in it.
 Do the same for js and css.